CRUELTY/NEGLECT INVESTIGATIONS & RESCUES

 You can also participate in our new volunteer program, Hearts for Hounds.
 This group is dedicated to improving the quality of life for dogs living outdoors in Montgomery County.

-Safe Haven Program
+Pet Safe Shelter Program